 - 1 teaspoon Dijon mustard

-- 1 teaspoon powdered mustard
+- 1 teaspoon dry mustard

-- 3 large garlic cloves, cut into chunks
+- 3 large garlic cloves, roughly chopped

 - 2 anchovy fillets, roughly torn